charwliu/vkey/readme.md

 ```
 POST HOST/auth
 {
-  "peer":"as84s8f7a8dfagyerwrg",
+  "to":"as84s8f7a8dfagyerwrg",
   "claims":["CLMT_IDNUMBER","CLMT_SOCIALSECURITY"]
 }
 ```

-- vid   id of identity which be authorized
+- to   random topic which be authorized

 Return
 ```